Diego Simeone: Style of management

 Simeone has also earned praise for instilling confidence and discipline in his players, which has helped his teams emerge victorious under adverse conditions.
 For example, in the last game of 2014's La Liga, at the Camp Nou against Barcelona, when Atlético needed a draw to win the championship, both Diego Costa and Arda Turan were taken out of the game due to injury in the first half, and Barcelona opened the scoring.
 However, Simeone was able to rally his team at half-time and Godin's header in the second half gave them the much needed draw.
 Simeone said: "At half-time I told them to be relaxed.
 In the first half we did well.
 I knew if we scored, it would cost them.
 That's what happened.
 There was an amazing collective effort from everyone."

-During a leg in the 2017–18 UEFA Europa League semi-final against Arsenal at the Emirates Stadium, Atlético were playing without key players Diego Costa, Juanfran, Filipe Luís and Vitolo, and in the 10th minute, Šime Vrsaljko was sent off with a red card, followed by Simeone being also sent off.
+During a leg in the 2017–18 UEFA Europa League semi-final against Arsenal at the Emirates, Atlético were playing without key players Diego Costa, Juanfran, Filipe Luís and Vitolo, and in the 10th minute, Šime Vrsaljko was sent off with a red card, followed by Simeone being also sent off.
 Despite playing with ten men, without their manager at the bench, with most players in makeshift positions, and enjoying only 24% of ball possession, the team lost neither its shape nor its composure, eventually holding out to a 1–1 draw that was enough for them to progress to the final.
 "Simeone taught us to enjoy suffering," Arda Turan said in 2015, supporting this feeling that the Argentinean coach is a man who takes the best things out of bad situations.
 Diego Godin has also said about his manager: "The players would die for him [Simeone].
 He gives belief that we can compete against much bigger teams.
-We have great confidence in him, we are with him to the death and also he with us - and that shows on the pitch.
+We have great confidence in him, we are with him to the death and also he with us – and that shows on the pitch.
 I believe the whole team has confidence in the coach and we all know the path we have to take: he marks the way for us and we go with him until the death.
 That is how you achieve things."

 In the 2020–21 season, amid COVID-19 and injury crisis among the team's forwards, Simeone experimented with back three formations, such as 5–3–2 and 3–5–2.
 This saw them adapt to a new, more possession-heavy style, averaging the majority of possession over the season for the first time since their victorious 2013–14 season.

 Personal life

-Simeone's sons Giovanni, Gianluca, and Giuliano are professional footballers, currently playing for Napoli, Xerez Deportivo and Zaragoza, respectively.
+Simeone's sons Giovanni, Gianluca, and Giuliano (from his first wife) are professional footballers, playing for Torino, Rayo Majadahonda and Atlético, respectively.

 Simeone also has two daughters, Francesca and Valentina, with model Carla Pereyra.
 Simeone and Pereyra got married in secret in June 2019.